funinkina/manjaro-minimal-bootsplash/README.md

 # Manjaro Minimal Bootsplash

-Plymouth theme for manjaro Linux using Manjaro logo and a custom spinner.
+Plymouth theme for Manjaro linux using slightly tweaked manjaro logo and a custom spinner.

 This project is a fork of [this project](https://github.com/trdmm/bootsplash-theme-alien).